PythonistaGuild/TwitchIO/docs/index.rst

 TwitchIO aims to be intuitive and easy to use, using modern async Python and following strict typing with stateful objects and plug-and-play extensions.

+TwitchIO is more than a simple wrapper, providing ease of use when accessing the Twitch API with powerful extensions to help create and manage applications and Twitch Chat Bots.
+TwitchIO is inspired by `discord.py <https://github.com/Rapptz/discord.py>`_.

 **Features:**